luxonauta/indented-syntax-template/readme.md

-# :monkey: PugJs Template Boilerplate!
+# :flying_saucer: PugJs Template Boilerplate!

 This is a generic template, for those who need or want to work using [PugJs](https://pugjs.org/), [Sass](https://sass-lang.com/) and [CoffeeScript](https://coffeescript.org/).